MCAT® Exam Testing Conditions: What You Need to Know

 Requests for separate testing should include documentation that identifies the functional limitations that result in the need for separate testing and should explain how the standard test conditions are not sufficient for addressing those limitations.

-Nursing mothers are not permitted to bring infants into the test center and are not allowed to leave the test center to nurse infants or pump in alternate locations once testing has begun.
+Lactating persons are not permitted to bring infants into the test center and test takers are not allowed to leave the test center to nurse infants or pump in alternate locations once testing has begun.

 Please note: If you are experiencing complications related to pregnancy that require a modification to the standard testing conditions, you may also be eligible for accommodations.

-As is the case with all requested accommodations, applications for nursing mothers or pregnancy-related accommodations must be supported by medical documentation.
+As is the case with all requested accommodations, applications for lactating persons or pregnancy-related accommodations must be supported by medical documentation describing the need for specific accommodations as they relate to the demands of the MCAT exam.

 Please note that these examples are not exhaustive and do not represent all the accommodations that may be available for the exam.